Kerr-Enhanced Optical Spring

-where $\omega_0$ is the angular frequency of the carrier light, $c$ is the speed of light, $L$ is the half cycle length of the cavity, $\bar{n}=|\bar{a}|^2$ is the average number of photons inside the cavity, $\mathcal{F}$ is the cavity finesse, and $P_0$ is the incident power of the carrier light on the cavity.
+where $\omega_0$ is the angular frequency of the carrier light, $c$ is the speed of light, $L$ is the half cycle length of the cavity, $\mathcal{F}$ is the cavity finesse, and $P_0$ is the incident power of the carrier light on the cavity.
 The normalized cavity detuning of the Kerr system $\xi=\xi_0+\xi_\mathrm{K}$ consists of two components, where $\gamma\xi_0=\Delta'+G \bar{x}$ is the shifted cavity detuning of the linear optomechanical system, and $\gamma\xi_\mathrm{K}=-\chi\bar{n}$ is the cavity detuning derived from the refractive index change due to the Kerr effect.
-The asymmetry of the cavity spectrum of the Kerr system (Fig.\,\ref{fig:Kerr-outline}(b)) is a consequence of the nonlinear phase shift, which is proportional to the intracavity power.
+The asymmetry of the cavity spectrum of the Kerr system [Fig.\,\figref{fig:Kerr-outline}{(b)}] is a consequence of the nonlinear phase shift, which is proportional to the intracavity power.
 The motion of a movable mirror in the optomechanical cavity is dominated by the radiation pressure force modified by the Kerr effect.
 We focus on the optical spring, a phenomenon resulting from the proportionality of the radiation pressure force to the displacement of the test mass.
 The optical spring constant in a linear system is proportional to the product of the intracavity power and cavity finesse, which generally has technical limits.
 In contrast, in the Kerr system, a drastic gradient of the radiation pressure force exists compared to a linear system.
-Therefore, we can generate an optical spring enhanced by the Kerr effect without changing the intracavity power or the cavity linewidth (Fig.\,\ref{fig:Kerr-outline}(c)).
+Therefore, we can generate an optical spring enhanced by the Kerr effect without changing the intracavity power or the cavity linewidth [Fig.\,\figref{fig:Kerr-outline}{(c)}].
 The complex optical spring constant for the angular frequency $\Omega$ is obtained from simultaneous equations for the first-order micro terms of the light-field amplitude and cavity length, which can be written as~\cite{Kerrsupp}

 The real and imaginary components of Eq.\,\eqref{eq:Kerr-Kopt} correspond to the optical spring and damping constant, respectively.
-The dimensionless Kerr gain $\zeta$, which does not depend on cavity detuning, can be defined as
+The dimensionless Kerr gain $\zeta$, which does not depend on cavity detuning, follows from Eq.\,\eqref{eq:Kerr-P} as

 When $\zeta$ exceeds a threshold value of $\zeta_0=-8/(3\sqrt{3})\sim -1.54$, multiple intracavity powers correspond to a single cavity detuning, indicating that the cavity response enters a multistable state~\cite{AGWhite_1996,PhysRevLett.95.193001,PhysRevA.80.053801,PhysRevA.84.033839}.
 The signal amplification ratio due to the Kerr effect increases by approaching a multistable regime.